 • Earth'smart™ Path A — Turnkey Delivery: Architecture, engineering, construction, manufacturer input, and permit strategy coordinated as one integrated team — decisions made early and correctly, systems aligned from the start.

-• Earth'smart™ Path B — Advisory: For homeowners who already have an architect or contractor team, Tect serves as an owner-side strategic advisor, adding fire-resilient design integration and insurance-aligned documentation without displacing the existing team.
+• Earth'smart™ Path B — Advisory: For homeowners who already have an architect or contractor team, earth'smart powered by tect serves as an owner-side strategic advisor, adding fire-resilient design integration and insurance-aligned documentation without displacing the existing team.

-Both paths include access to the TectApp™ community of 70+ vetted building product manufacturers, engaged from concept design forward — not retrofitted after decisions are locked.
+Both paths include access to the earth'smart powered by tectApp™ community of 70+ vetted building product manufacturers, engaged from concept design forward — not retrofitted after decisions are locked.

 For South Lake Tahoe builds, that coordination spans:

-• Structural wall systems (ICF, AAC, pre-insulated concrete masonry)
+• Structural wall systems (CMU, poured concrete, ICCF, AAC, pre-insulated concrete masonry)

 • Class A roofing rated for fire and snow load